awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 Each Amazon RDS PostgreSQL instance is associated with a *parameter group* that contains the engine specific configurations\.
 The engine configurations also include several parameters that control PostgreSQL logging behavior\.
 AWS provides the parameter groups with default configuration settings to use for your instances\.
 However, to change the default settings, you must create a clone of the default parameter group, modify it, and attach it to your instance\.

 To set logging parameters for a DB instance, set the parameters in a DB parameter group and associate that parameter group with the DB instance\.
-For more information, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 ## Setting the log retention period<a name="USER_LogAccess.Concepts.PostgreSQL.log_retention_period"></a>